TDPrabhu/Capstone-Project/README.md

 I have used the data set provided by udacity .
 Have chossen 2 different type of data set (i94\_jan16\_sub.sas7bdat , usa-cities-demography.csv ) .

-1. 1)i94\_jan16\_sub.sas7bdat has more than 2.8 million records .
+   1)i94\_jan16\_sub.sas7bdat has more than 2.8 million records .
-2. 2)usa-cities-demography.csv has more than 3 thousand reocrds .
+   2)usa-cities-demography.csv has nearly than 3 thousand reocrds .

+**Explore and Assess the Data :**

  Below is the assumption on the data columns, after the analysis on the data fetched from i94\_jan16\_sub.sas7bdat.

-**Explore and Assess the Data :**

  Loaded the complete data set into pandas and analysed the data set .

 Example :- da.cicid.isnull().sum().sum() to check for the null values